 After Johnson became President following John F. Kennedy's assassination, Jenkins joined him in the White House as his top adviser.
 Often putting in 16-hour days, Jenkins worked from a tiny office and ceded a more ostentatious space to his secretaries.
 Johnson once referred to him as his "vice president in charge of everything."

 On October 7, 1964, Jenkins attended a party celebrating the opening of the new Washington, D.C. offices of Newsweek.
-After a few drinks, Jenkins walked a few blocks to a YMCA located not far from the White House.
+After a few drinks, Jenkins walked to a YMCA located not far from the White House.
 In the men's room at the club, he met Hungarian immigrant and timekeeper named Andy Choka, whose age in primary sources ran the span between 60 and 62.
 The two entered a pay toilet stall, where Jenkins began performing oral sex on the older man.
 The basement restroom, known as a location for illicit homosexual encounters, was under observation by two police officers in an adjacent shower room.
 Both Jenkins and Choka were arrested.

 After paying a $50 collateral that allowed him to forgo any sort of formal charge, Jenkins was released.
 The incident was leaked to the press by an anonymous source, and the Washington Evening Star called Jenkins' office seeking comment a week after his arrest.
 The call prompted Jenkins to visit Abe Fortas, a lawyer and friend and future Johnson appointee for the Supreme Court, to let him in on the incident.
 Though Fortas and Johnson adviser Clark Clifford were successful in getting local newspapers to suppress the story out of deference to Jenkins' family, it still went out the same night over the United Press International wire.